Skip to content

 If you need to use a different programming language, create a separate script file and call it from your hook.
 The external file can use shebangs normally.

-Technical note: This uses Python's subprocess.run() with shell=True.
+This behavior is identical to Python's subprocess.run() with shell=True.

 Hook Details